Can Multiple Parties Be Responsible for a Trucking Accident?

 - Loading company: When a truck accident occurs because the rigs load was not properly loaded, the loading company or the owner of the freight being transported can be held liable for the victims injuries.

 - Truck manufacturer: If an accident occurred as a result of a faulty part inside of the truck, the vehicle manufacturer can be held liable.
-However, know that only roughly 5% of truck accidents are actually caused by equipment failure, most commonly those being brake or tire failure.
+However, know that only roughly 5 percent of truck accidents are actually caused by equipment failure, most commonly those being brake or tire failure.

-- Mechanic or inspector: When a large truck undergoes inspection or have routine maintenance, we hope that the mechanic or inspector has done their due diligence to carefully review the truck.
+- Mechanic or inspector: A badly maintained truck can malfunction on the road and cause a truck accident.
+When a large truck undergoes inspection or have routine maintenance, we hope that the mechanic or inspector has done their due diligence to carefully review the truck.
 However, defective trucks or unsafe rigs continue to be a problem in truck accidents.

 Common serious injuries that occur in these truck accidents include injuries to the:

-Other injuries as a result of truck and car accidents include:
+Other injuries as a result of a truck accident include:

 - Permanent disfigurement